intel/kubernetes-power-manager/README.md

 - *Unpredictable machine use.*
    May use machine learning through monitoring to determine profiles that predict a peak need for a compute, to spin up ahead of time.
 - *Power Optimization over Performance.*
    A cloud may be interested in fast response time, but not in maximal response time, so may choose to spin up cores on demand and only those cores used but want to remain in power-saving mode the rest of the time.

-## Initial release functionality of the Kubernetes Power Manager
+## Functionality of the Kubernetes Power Manager

 - **SST-BF - (Speed Select Technology - Base Frequency)**